midnightbreakfast/web/_src/smalls/_posts/2014-08-08-salgado-hoffman-amor-and-exile.md

 Prior to and during our journey, I’d willed myself to not think about the “what ifs,” since my fears were naturally of the disastrous sort.
 They were pretty easy to ignore while cruising down the highway at seventy miles per hour.
 But sitting still in the parking lot, my worries came flooding in.
 What if neither of us could hold our pee any longer?
 What if the paperwork process took all night, would we have to sleep in the truck?
 What if the Border Patrol noticed us and came over?
 Could Margo go to jail?
 Would I?
 What would happen to our things?
 Would I have to drive back to California alone?
 How would Margo and I contact each other?
 When they threatened to get out of control, something kicked in to cut off the train of thought, producing a sort of tingly, hollow feeling in my body, as if I was floating or careening down a zip line.
 Pure adrenaline.

-<block>September 18, 2006
+> September 18, 2006
+>

-Height of fear and trepidation.
+> Height of fear and trepidation.
 We had to stop here and stare at the border and hold our pee for two hours.
 We watched about ten or twelve Border Patrol trucks circle by, even pulling into the Burger King takeout line less than fifty feet from us… Our hearts were beating so fast that for a moment I contemplated how it would be if a Border Patrol officer came up to me, what I would say.
-I decided I would tell him or her the truth and try to talk my way out of it…</block>
+I decided I would tell him or her the truth and try to talk my way out of it…

 Sometimes when kids play hide and seek, they think that if they shut their eyes, no one will see them.
 That was my strategy.
 Keep looking straight ahead, and no one will look at you.
 Nope, no need to glance over at that American girl and the Mexican guy next to her.
 They are just taking a well-needed pit stop in the shade of a willow tree in an abandoned lot next to the Burger King drive through.
 They are not waiting for illicitly crossed northbound passengers to jump in the back.
 In fact, we can’t see them at all because they are invisible.
 That was my hope.